 How to Kill Thrips

 When you are performing thrip control, realize that controlling thrips is not always the easiest thing to do.
 You could use pesticides, but you don’t want to rid the plant of the beneficial thrips.
 You should use control strategies that include the least toxic insecticides along with making sure you use good cultural practices, such as providing consistent watering and cleaning up dead or diseased plant material.

 When controlling thrips, you can prune and get rid of any injured areas on the plant.
 Regular pruning helps get rid of thrips.
-Thrips on flowers can be eliminated as soon as you see signs of damage by using a mild insecticide, like neem oil, or pruning the flowers.
+Thrips on flowers can be eliminated as soon as you see signs of damage by using a mild insecticide like insecticidal soap or neem oil, or by pruning the flowers.
 You never want to shear your plants because the new growth caused by shearing will attract even more thrips than you had before shearing the plant.